 Since then, ReLeah has authored eight more books on education and has been published in numerous journals, including Educational Leadership, the Journal of Staff Development, and NCTE’s English Journal as well as being a frequent speaker for these organizations.
 Her latest titles include Common Core CPR: What about the Adolescents Who Struggle. . .or Just Don’t Care?
 (Corwin, 2013) and Overcoming Textbook Fatigue (ASCD, 2012).
 Additionally, her work with Jimmy Santiago Baca, award-winning poet and writer, led to a book and CD for reaching at-risk students, titled Adolescents on the Edge: Stories and Lessons to Transform Learning (2010).
 She and Baca conduct writing workshops in schools and communities internationally.

 As chair of NCTE’s Standing Committee against Censorship, ReLeah has worked to create national anti-censorship policies, and her book on censorship, Keep Them Reading: An Anti-Censorship Guide for Educators, is influencing district policies around the country.

 ReLeah is the recipient of both NCTE and ALA’s Intellectual Freedom Award, in addition to be honored at a gala in New York City with the PEN/Newman’s Own First Amendment Award in 1999.
 In 2013 she received state education awards from Wisconsin and Florida.

-ReLeah lives in the North Georgia Mountains with her husband Bert and her two dogs, Cassanova and Sierra.
+ReLeah now lives in the Blue Ridge Mountains of northern Georgia with her husband, Bert, and two happy dogs, Cassanova and Sierra.